 By keeping this scenario in mind, their parts that slide or keep contact with each other need lubrication to avoid corrosion and rusting that might damage their movement and lower the efficiency of the engine.
 Let’s have a look at what parts the engine contains and what does oil lubricate in the engine to keep its movement smooth and efficient.

 For a four-stroke engine, it includes the crankshaft, connecting rod, one or more camshafts, and valves.
-Whereas, for a two-stroke engine, it only includes an exhaust outlet and fuel inlet instead of a valve system.
+Whereas, for a two-stroke engine, it only includes an exhaust outlet and fuel inlet instead of a valve system, such as dispensing solenoid valve.
 Both these engines contain one or more cylinders and a spark plug, a piston, and a crankpin.
 These all require them to be lubricated for better sliding and movement.

 Engine oil lubricates the piston to move it smoothly within the cylinder, generate power and torque that is used as mechanical energy to run the vehicle.
 The crankshaft, connecting rods, and valves are lubricated as well to sustain pressure and generate thrust that assists in the working of the engine and piston movement.
 These scenarios differ a little when it comes to diesel engines as they don’t have spark plugs to initiate spark and burning of the fuel.